ndeloof/lancelot-legacy/README.md

 to drive Docker API usage, so it mostly focus on _only_ supporting the required API for docker-pipeline to support `docker.inside`.
 More API might be supported in future for other usages, for example to support `docker.build`.

+## Why ?

+### Why access docker API ?

+When you run inside a container (let's say, to run a jenkins build) and at some point want to rdo something docker-related (for sample, build a new docker iamge from a `Dockerfile` or run a docker container).

+Classic options are
+* [Docker in Docker](https://github.com/jpetazzo/dind) which own creator tell you []NOT TO USE](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/)
+* Side containers, i.e. run those other containers on the same Docker Host sharing volume / network / ... depending your use-case.

+The later is the most recommended one, and require to grant access to the docker daemon.
+In most case on do bind mount the docker daemon socket `/var/run/docker.sock` inside build container, so it can run docker commands using the standard docker API or cli.

+### Impacts on security

+BUT there's a major drawback doing this.
+Having access to docker socket, one become root on the host, breaking all barriers set by docker containerization.
+Typically, running `docker run -v /:/target ubuntu bash` one can access everything on host filesystem as root, without any restriction.

+This is bad in general circumstance, but get worst when deployed on a cluster, as the node may host some cluster-wide secret, like AWS access keys or Mesos API secrets. ** Doing this in such a cluster just throws away any security**

+### Impacts on efficiency

+One can consider the cluster only host nice people who won't try to abuse permissions (sic).
+There's anyway another side effect.
+Cluster is managed by an orchestrator responsible to find the best place to run tasks.
+So if you triggger a build with 2Gb requirement, your mesos / kubernetes / ecs / swarm cluster orchestrator will select a node with at least 2Gb memory available.
+Your container is configured with a 2Gb max memory limit (using Linux control groups).

+But if your container do run additional containers, they will also consume resources without your orchestrator to know about this.
+As a result, orchestrator may over-allocate a node because some container running there aren't created under its control.

+This might result in unexpected build termination with Out of Memory Error.

+## Proposed fix / workaround

+Lancelot exposes docker API to containers but prevent use of dangerous APIs or parameters.
+Typically, it prevent running privileged containers, bind mount from filesystem, etc. Filtering for API parameter allows to define fine grained white lists of allowed operations, to support a well defined set of use-cases.

+Lancelot also force all sidecar containers to run within the _same_ cgroup as the main container.
+So if the orchestrator allocated 2Gb for a task, and configured cgroup with 2Gb memory limit, all containers will share this limit, and won't be able to allocate more.

 ## Usage and Architecture

 Lancelot is a standalone program to run on docker host and configure so it can access the docker daemon.
 It exposes